Skip to main content

 Research is ongoing to find ways to help the immune system recognize prostate tumors and help immune cells penetrate prostate tumor tissue.
 Studies are looking at whether combinations of immunotherapy drugs, or immunotherapy drugs given with other types of treatment, may be more effective in treating prostate cancer than single immunotherapies alone.

-Targeted radiation therapy and PSMA
+PSMA-targeted radiation therapy

 In a recent clinical trial, men with a type of advanced prostate cancer who received a PSMA-targeting drug lived longer than those who received standard therapies.
-This trial led to FDA approval of the drug, Lu177-PSMA-617 (Pluvicto), to treat some people with metastatic prostate cancer.
-Ongoing and planned clinical trials are testing PSMA-targeting drugs in patients with earlier stages of prostate cancer, and in combination with other treatments, including targeted therapies like PARP inhibitors and immunotherapy.
+This trial led to FDA approval of the drug, Lu177-PSMA-617 (Pluvicto), to treat some people with metastatic prostate cancer who had previously received chemotherapy.

 Personalized clinical trials for prostate cancer

 Research is uncovering more information about the genetic changes that happen as prostate cancers develop and progress.
-Although early-stage prostate cancer has relatively few genetic changes compared with other types of cancer, researchers have learned that metastatic prostate cancers usually accumulate more mutations as they spread through the body.
+Although early-stage prostate cancer has relatively few genetic changes compared with other types of cancer, researchers have learned that metastatic prostate cancers usually accumulate more changes as they spread through the body.

 NCI-Supported Research Programs